ECB's Stark study says debt crisis threatens euro

 So far, three euro zone countries -- Greece, Ireland and Portugal -- have had to resort to EU/IMF rescue bailouts after their debt servicing costs rose to unsustainable levels.

-In addition, the ECB has spent more than 150 billion euros (130.9 billion pounds) buying government bonds off troubled states, including Italy and Spain, to stop crisis contagion.
+In addition, the ECB has spent more than 150 billion euros buying government bonds off troubled states, including Italy and Spain, to stop crisis contagion.

 In addition to Stark, who remains in charge of the ECB's economics portfolio until a successor is named, the study was authored by Ludger Schuknecht, Philippe Moutot and Philipp Rother.